Bachelor of Science in Communication (2 + 2)

 - All general transfer admissions requirements in How to Apply as a Transfer Student

-- Transfer Application dates and deadlines for Fall, Spring, and Summer semester can be found here: Transfer Dates and Deadlines
+- Transfer Application dates and deadlines for Fall, Spring, and Summer semesters can be found here: Transfer Dates and Deadlines

 - Transfer students can begin taking courses at OHIO during any semester.
-However, students will only be considered for merit based scholarships if they are applying for the Fall term and if they are admitted by May 15.
+However, students will only be considered for merit-based scholarships if they apply for the Fall term and are admitted by May 15.

-- Students applying as a transfer student in general need a cumulative 2.0 GPA
+- Students applying as transfer students, in general, need a cumulative 2.0 GPA

-- Send official transcripts from all institutions where students have received college level credit.
+- Send official transcripts from all institutions where students receive college-level credit.

-- Students who have earned less than 20 semester hours or 30 quarter hours of college level credit will also need to send OU an official high school transcript.
+- Students who have earned less than 20 semester or 30 quarter hours of college-level credit will also need to send OU an official high school transcript.